sevsev9/fullstack-workshop/docs/backend/mongoose-intro.md

-Sure!
-Here's a quick explanation of Mongoose tailored for someone familiar with Java:

 ### What is Mongoose?

 Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
 It provides a straightforward, schema-based solution to model your application data, enforce data validation, and interact with the MongoDB database in a more structured way.